stvhanna/buffer-analyze/README.md

 ## Quick Start

 1. Run `yarn` in order to install all dependencies.
-2. Run `yarn watch` in order to use Webpack dev server to watch for file changes and rebundle on the fly (and trigger HMR!).
+2. Run `yarn run watch` in order to use Webpack dev server to watch for file changes and rebundle on the fly (and trigger HMR!).
 3. Enjoy ✨

+## Bundling for Production

 ## NPM Commands